eidoo/hybrid-exchange-sdk/src/cli/README.md

 - `--cli-input-json` Order JSON <br>
 - `--keystore-file-path` The path of your keystore

-You can find an order JSON sample [here](../../examples/lib/orders/createOrder.js).<br>
+You can find a JSON order sample [here](../../examples/lib/orders/createOrder.js).<br>
-Remember that it needs to be stringify: `'{"exchangeAddress":"0xbfd9aaac82281b54ecf60b7d53ccc9cdf13cd14e"...}'`
+Remember that it needs to be stringified: `'{"exchangeAddress":"0xbfd9aaac82281b54ecf60b7d53ccc9cdf13cd14e"...}'`

 The command returns the `ecSignature` value.